vega/vega-lite/site/docs/config.md

 These two config properties define the default number and time formats for text marks as well as axes, headers, and legends:

-{% include table.html props="numberFormat,timeFormat,customFormatTypes" source="Config" %}
+{% include table.html props="numberFormat,numberFormatType,timeFormat,customFormatTypes" source="Config" %}

 {:#custom-format-type}